mikecinnamon/MLearning/[ML-04] Example - House sales in King County.md

 In [8]: from matplotlib import pyplot as plt
 ```

 Now, we plot create the visualization.
 The size has been chosen for a good fit in a webpage.
 The argument `edgecolor='white'` creates the white lines separating the bars, which improves the visualization.
+The default of `plt.hist()` takes the same value for `color` and `edgecolor`.
 The final semicolon stops some irrelevant output to be printed.

 ```
 In [9]: plt.figure(figsize=(7,5))